Our 5 Best Wireless Gaming Mice in 2020 & 2021 – #1 Wireless Gaming Mouse

 Charging Time & Battery Life

 Although there was a time when professional gamers would only consider a wired mouse, new technology has birthed a whole new creation of wireless models that are nothing short of spectacular.
-While even our most favourite battle arenas can lead to infuriating moments, it’s best if those tantrums aren’t caused by the equipment we use.
+While even our favorite battle arenas can lead to infuriating moments, it’s best if those tantrums aren’t caused by the equipment we use.
 Three quarters through a multi-hour tournament isn’t the right time for your mouse to run out of juice.

 Most of the high-end models use built-in rechargeable lithium-polymer batteries.
 These are typically expensive (such as the Logitech G Pro), but allow manufacturers to fit them into the dense and shapely profiles of their products.
 You’ll see very few high-end gaming mice like the G603 that use old fashioned AA or AAA batteries which are typically reserved for less expensive gaming mice.